redink/ehbase/README.md

 In addition, `ehbase` uses the [pooler](https://github.com/seth/pooler) for connection's pool encapsulate.
 But I used [my forked repo](https://github.com/redink/pooler) which support more feature and do not pull request to the the original branch for some reason for now.
 ## example
-There is one default configure in the file of `demo.config` for `pooler`, and you will find configure about `Thrift server`'s name, host, ip, and socket params in the file of `ehbase.app.src`.
+There is one default configure in the file of `demo.config` for `pooler`, and you will also find configure about `Thrift server`'s name, host, ip, and socket params in the file of `demo.config`.
 Of course, you can move these configure information to your `sys.config` file, that is your right.

 ### compile
 `ehbase` using `rebar` manager the whole project, you can use all the command of rebar